beiji-ma/orders-endpoint-tuning/docs/appendix_faq.md

 > But until that day comes, I’m left with one choice:
 > **Build it myself.**

+> *(This note also appears in the series README as an epigraph — the spirit behind this journey.)*

 ## 1. “Aren’t you being too radical?”

 We understand this reaction.
 Saying “JPA and Redis are broken” sounds harsh.